ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 previously sent access token request, as the request may specify the resource server with which the client wants to communicate.

-An example access token response from the authorization to the client is depicted in {{rpk-authorization-response-example}}.
+An example access token response from the authorization server to the client is depicted in {{rpk-authorization-response-example}}.
 Here, the contents of the `access_token` claim have been truncated to improve readability.